AndrewJonathan1/monkeyDoLanding/README.md

 ---

 **Remember**: The goal isn't to get emails.
 It's to validate that people will PAY for this solution.
 Every step should move toward that validation.

+## 🔒 Repository Privacy

+**TODO**: Make this repository private so commits and development work aren't publicly visible.